Critical Success Factors for Business Transfers

 Before beginning any type of two-generation business arrangement, the parties involved should examine their situation carefully and make a preliminary judgment of their potential for developing a successful two-generation farming operation.

-The following discussion is designed to help you analyze your situation.
-Below are critical success factors for determining the success of your two-generation farming operation.
-An honest evaluation of the following questions can help you assess your chances of farming together successfully.
+The following discussion is designed to help analyze a farming situation.
+Below are critical success factors for determining the success of a two-generation farming operation.
+An honest evaluation of the following questions can help operators assess the chances of farming together successfully.

 - Are the parents ready for a partner?